rishing7/PROGRAMS/README.md

 # PROGRAMS
-These are my practice programm.
+These are my practice programs.